So you’ve decided you want a divorce. Now what?

 Try Mediation Before Going To Court

 Before you head down the legal route, hire a family lawyer and take your divorce proceedings to court, stop.
-Have you considered something more amicable, like mediation?
+Have you considered something more amicable, like family mediation?

 Mediation can not only save you lots of money, but also months if not years of your time and enormous stress.

-Here at Move On, our mediation services in Perth are usually just $875 per person (plus GST).
+Here at Move On, our divorce mediation services in Perth are usually just $875 per person (plus GST).
 That’s a whole lot cheaper than the going rate for most family lawyers in Perth.

 Mediation can help you work things out fairly and quickly, allowing you to move on a lot faster than if you went through the Family Courts.